Hismaic

+The Hismaic script is named after Hisma Desert, where it was mainly used, along with the surrounding areas up to central Jordan.
+It was discovered by F.V.
+Winnett who named it Thamudic E, and later G. King's work, it was renamed to "Hismaic".

 Characteristics

 Phonology

-There are clear instances of d being used for /ḏ/ in the variant spellings of the divine name Ḏū l-S2arā as ds2r or ds2ry – as against classical ḏs2r or ḏs2ry.
+Hismaic has undergone the merger of Proto-Semitic s¹ + s³, the same as all Arabic varieties and Dadanitic.
+There are clear instances of d being used for /ḏ/ in the variant spellings of the divine name Ḏū l-S2arā as ds2r or ds2ry – as against classical ḏs2r or ḏs2ry, although these are probably Aramaicisms, under Nabataean influence.

 The spelling ʿbdmk for ʿbdmlk suggests an interchange of n for l (with unvocalised n assimilated to the following k), similar to that found in Nabataean where the name of the kings named Malichos occurs as both mlkw and mnkw and the compound as both ʿbdmlkw and ʿbdmnkw.

 Grammar

 Perhaps the most salient distinction between Safaitic and Hismaic is the attestation of the definite articles h-, hn-, ʾ-, and ʾl- in the former.
 A prefixed definite article is not attested in Hismaic.
 Nevertheless, Hismaic seems to attest a suffixed -ʾ on nouns and hn in personal names.
 The use of the morpheme h- as a demonstrative is attested.